 In a Baptist church, an illustration of the priesthood of all believers is the church meeting.
 This is the occasion when members come together to prayerfully discern God's will for their life together.
-In Baptist churches the final authority rests not with ministers or deacons but with the members gathered together in church meetings seeking and submitting to the will of Christ.
+In Baptist churches the final authority rests not with ministers or deacons but with the members gathered together in church meetings.
 It is the church meeting which, for instance, appoints ministers, elders, deacons, and others who exercise various forms of leadership within a local congregation, agrees financial policy and determines mission strategy.
 Church meetings tend to take place mid-week, normally on a monthly or bi-monthly basis.